 2. signedPlaybackUrl minted a relay token scoped to playback/<input_id> for an hour.

-3. BroadcastViewer.open dialled MoQT over WebTransport on relay.clutchcall.dev:443, presented the token, and started receiving the CMAF init + media segments live.
+3. BroadcastViewer.open connected MoQT over WebTransport on relay.clutchcall.dev:443 and presented the token.
+It then received the CMAF init and media segments live.

-4. BroadcastPublisher.open opened a publish track on publish/<input_id> and the relay fanned it to your viewer.
+4. BroadcastPublisher.open opened a publish track on publish/<input_id>.
+The relay fanned out the track to your viewer.

 Other modalities

-The other four follow the same construct → control-plane call → data-plane publish/subscribe shape:
+The other four modalities follow the same shape: construct → control-plane call → data-plane publish/subscribe.

 Voice